 Black and White Truffle

 Oregon black and white truffles (Tuber Melanosporum and Tuber Gibbosum) are similar to the edible and extremely costly European truffles.
-This most expensive food in the world spurs interest in Northwest America for truffles hunting.
-Approximately, truffles in Oregon cost $300-500 per pound.
+This most expensive food in the world spurs interest in Northwest America for truffle foraging.
+In Oregon, truffles generally cost from $300 to $500 per pound.

 A fruiting body of the truffle is shaped like a small potato, has an excellent aroma and rich taste.
-Truffles hunters use trained dogs to sniff out underground treasures.
+Truffle hunters use trained dogs to sniff out underground treasures.

 Oregon Black Truffle